Kate Mulgrew: After Voyager (2001–2012)

-Orange Is the New Black and other work (2013–present)
+Orange Is the New Black and other work (2013–2019)

 Mulgrew starred as inmate Galina "Red" Reznikov in the Netflix original series Orange Is the New Black, the role for which she was nominated for her first Primetime Emmy Award in 2014.
 The popular character was re-signed for seasons two through seven.
 On working in the series, she was reunited with her Mercy co-star Taylor Schilling.

 In 2014, Mulgrew narrated a documentary film, The Principle, that aims to promote the discredited idea of the geocentric model.
 Mulgrew said that she was misinformed as to the purpose of the documentary, going on to say "I am not a geocentrist, nor am I in any way a proponent of geocentrism...
 I do not subscribe to anything Robert Sungenis has written regarding science and history, and had I known of his involvement, would most certainly have avoided this documentary."

 Mulgrew starred in the fall 2024 Off-Broadway production by the Irish Repertory Theatre of The Beacon by playwright Nancy Harris.

 Personal life

 Mulgrew became pregnant while acting in the lead role of Mary Ryan in Ryan's Hope.
 "I was single, alone, and flooded with terror.
 But I knew I would have that baby", Mulgrew said.
 She placed her daughter for adoption three days after giving birth in 1977, then in later years, searched for her.
 "The first man who wanted to explore this with me", said Mulgrew, "was Tim Hagan, who later became my husband."

 In 1998, Mulgrew received a call from the daughter she had placed for adoption.
 Her name is Danielle, and she had started searching for Mulgrew a year earlier.
 In her 2015 memoir Born with Teeth (which refers to Mulgrew having been born with a full set of neonatal teeth), Mulgrew tells of her reunion with her daughter in 2001.
 In 2019, Mulgrew released a second memoir titled How to Forget.

 Mulgrew married Robert Egan in 1982.
 They have two children.
 The couple separated in 1993.
 Their divorce became final in 1995.

+In an interview for a documentary in 2024, Mulgrew discussed the personal cost associated with "giving 150%...every day for seven years", stating that while her daughter has watched Voyager her two sons have never seen her work in Star Trek, speculating that it is their way of communicating the loss they felt due to her absence while playing Janeway.

 Mulgrew married Tim Hagan, a former Ohio gubernatorial candidate and a former commissioner of Cuyahoga County, Ohio, in April 1999.
 In an interview on April 15, 2015, Mulgrew stated that she and Hagan were divorced in 2014.